PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   verifying more than one unit of behavior and should be split into multiple smaller tests.

+* **Test a single unit of behavior in each unit test.** This suggestion often implies that there should be a single assertion per |unit test|.
+  However, multiple related assertions are appropriate when needed to verify a particular unit of behavior.
+However, having multiple assertions in a test often indicates that the test should be split up into multiple smaller and more focused tests.

+* If the *act* phase of a |unit test| is more than a single line of code, consider revising the functionality being tested so that it can be called in a single line of code [Khorikov2020]_.

 ..
 [Bernstein2015] D. S. Bernstein, `Beyond Legacy Code: Nine Practices to Extend the Life (and Value) of Your Software
    <https://pragprog.com/titles/dblegacy/beyond-legacy-code/>`_